-"Really?" replies Charles, sarcastically.
+"Really?" replies the other, sarcastically.
 "You?
 A sword?
 Get serious, brother," he continues, while still holding his blade near Arnaund’s face.

 The priest quickly pulls a small book from his pocket and places it against the naked steel of Charles's sword.
 "Touché!" boldly pronounces Arnaund.

 "What!" bellows out Charles.
 "A Bible?
-Are you serious?"
+Are you serious, man?"